Hardwood management. A webinar presented by Glenn Ahrens at the WSU Forestry Extension 2021 Forest Owners' Winter School, February 27, 2021.

 Where Should I Plant Red Alder? by Connie Harrington.
 Presentation made to Lewis County Farm Forestry Association, April 18, 2018.
 27 minutes.

 Red alder: a state of knowledge.
 USDA Forest Service, Pacific Northwest Research Station, General Technical Report GTR-669.
+Includes 14 papers presented at a symposium in 2005.

 The ecology and silviculture of bigleaf maple.
 British Columbia Ministry of Forests, Extension Note 33.
 1999.